zenml-io/zenml/docs/book/component-gallery/container-registries/gcp.md

 ### Infrastructure Deployment

-A GCP Container Registry can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+A GCP Container Registry can be deployed directly from the ZenML CLI:

 ```shell
 zenml container-registry deploy gcp_container_registry --flavor=gcp ...